Comes from a place of safety and security that only a home can bring

 - Ensure confidential employee and Partner Family applicant records for the affiliate.

-- Along with DOO prepare a yearly budget.
+- Along with DOF, prepare annual budget.
 Ensure that the affiliate operates within budget guidelines.

 - Responsible for homeowner mortgage payment issues (delinquent payments, foreclosures etc).